jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 Throughput by value is when a by value parameter is first written to, then changed by the command, and then the value of the parameter is read from again, and assigned to the original object.

-A __Value Thru__ parameter works best for a simple object, that stores a single value, but might also work for more complex objects, with more than just a single value, but that will require specifying a cloning depth, and comes with all sorts of downsides.
+A __Value Thru__ parameter works best for a simple object, that stores a single value, but might also work for more complex objects, with more than just a single value, but that might require specifying a cloning depth, and comes with all sorts of downsides.
 See *By Value*.

 Command call with a __Value Thru__ parameter.